chassing/linux-sysadmin-interview-questions/README.md

 * A careless sysadmin executes the following command: ```chmod 444 /bin/chmod ``` - what do you do to fix this?
 * I've lost my root password, what can I do?
 * I've rebooted a remote server but after 10 minutes I'm still not able to ssh into it, what can be wrong?
+* If you were stuck on a desert island with only 5 command-line utilities, which would you choose?

 ####[[⬆]](#toc) <a name='demo'>Demo Time:</a>